missionpinball/mpf-docs/tutorial/3_get_flipping.rst

 does this automatically.
 Other editors might require plugins.
 (For example, you can add this functionality to Atom with a free package called "autocomplete-plus".)

+Notice that we added tags called ``left_flipper`` and ``right_flipper``.
+These are optional, but recommended.
+The reason is that MPF includes a :doc:`combo switch </game_logic/combo_switches/index>` feature which posts events when player switches are held in combination.
+If you add these tags to your flipper switches, an event called *flipper_cancel* will be posted when the player hits both flipper buttons at the same time which you can use to cancel shows and other things you want the player to be able to skip.

 When naming your switches (and most devices in MPF), your name can't start with a number and it should only be a combination of letters, numbers, and